Monopole Floer homology for codimension-3 Riemannian foliation: Compactness of moduli space

-For the moduli space of reducible trajectories, we have simple structure.
-We denote by $M^{red}([\mfa],[\mfb])\subset M([\mfa],[\mfb])$ consisting of the reducible trajectories.
-It is always a manifold without boundary.
+We denote by $M^{red}([\mfa],[\mfb])\subset M([\mfa],[\mfb])$ the subspace consisting of all the reducible trajectories.
+For the moduli space of reducible trajectories, we have simple structure, i.e. it is always a manifold without boundary.
 For its dimension, we have the formula(see \cite[Formula 16.9]{KM})